,Wishing you and your loved ones a nourishing holiday season

 4 college students served as Interns including one 3-month international marketing intern from Ireland.

-Continued to grow New Mexico TechWorks and www.nmtechworks.com in order to
+New Mexico TechWorks and www.nmtechworks.com continue to grow

 More than 24 students trained as NM Youth Ambassadors & Next Generation Media Teams